robertmartin8/ReasonableDeviations/_notes/oop.md

 - unit testing: OOP allows for modular testing
 - assertions to mark things that must be true if the algorithm is working
-- defensive programming styles e.g code reuse
+- defensive programming styles e.g. code reuse
 - pair programming

 Traditional imperative languages deal with errors using **return codes**.
 But you have to constantly check what return values signify, and it means code can't conveniently just use the result of a method.